Quality of Life

 Your daily commute will offer a welcome relief from the traffic gridlock of metropolitan areas.
 After work, a wealth of natural and cultural adventures await you.

 Follow these links for more information about the quality of life that you can enjoy here.

 Work with a team that supports your professional development.

 Peninsula Behavioral Health bases its personnel policies on an underlying philosophy focused upon respect for the dignity and individuality of each employee.
-Our team of over 140 employees works hard to provide quality comprehensive behavioral health services to the residents of our community.
+Our team of 150+ employees works hard to provide quality comprehensive behavioral health services to the residents of our community.